Albeoris/Memoria/README.md

 - Download `Memoria.Patcher-osx-x64` from which ever release channel you prefer
 - Copy the file inside your game directory (next to `FF9_Launcher.exe` )
+- Open a terminal session in your game path ( or `cd` to its path )
 - `chmod +x Memoria.Patcher-osx-x64 && ./Memoria.Patcher-osx-x64`
 - Launch the game and enjoy